How to plan a low-cost funeral on a budget in Australia

 This two-step approach (direct cremation plus separate memorial) often costs $2,000 to $4,000 total.
 A single cremation-with-service through a traditional funeral director typically costs $4,000 to $10,000.

-Where to cut costs without losing dignity
+Where families commonly cut costs

 Providers at the budget end